MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 await Database.EnableWriteAheadLoggingAsync();
 ```

-For more information, see [SQLite Write-Ahead Logging](https://www.sqlite.org/wal.html).
+For more information, see [SQLite Write-Ahead Logging](https://www.sqlite.org/wal.html) on sqlite.org.

 ### Copying a database